Machine learning & AI in Watson Studio

 - Core ML support for using your visual recognition custom models in iOS apps.

 Natural language classification

 - A model builder makes it quick and easy to train a model to classify text according to classes you define.

 - API for classifying text in notebooks or in apps you develop.

 - Model builder guides you, step by step, through building a model that uses Spark ML algorithms.

-- Flow editor presents a graphical view of your model while you build it by combining nodes representing objects or actions (including SPSS Modeler nodes, Spark ML algorithm nodes, and neural network nodes.)
+- Neural Network Modeler presents a graphical view of your model while you build it by combining nodes representing neural network nodes and actions.

 - Experiment builder automates running hundreds of training runs while tracking and storing results.